Resident234/php.net/pages/www.php.net_language.operators.string.php.md

 As for me, curly braces serve good substitution for concatenation, and they are quicker to type and code looks cleaner.
-Remember to use double quotes (&quot; &quot;) as their content is parced by php, because in single quotes (&apos; &apos;) you&apos;ll get litaral name of variable provided:
+Remember to use double quotes (" ") as their content is parced by php, because in single quotes (&apos; &apos;) you&apos;ll get litaral name of variable provided:<br><br>

 ```
 <?php